mah0001/metadata-editor-docs-v2/documenting_geographic.md

 **SPATIAL REPRESENTATION AND RESOLUTION**

 - **`Spatial representation type`** The spatial representation type of the dataset.
-Values should be selected from the following controlled vocabulary: {vector, grid, textTable, tin, stereoModel, video}
+Values should be selected from the following controlled vocabulary: {vector, grid, textTable, tin, stereoModel, video}.

-- **`Spatial resolution`** The spatial resolution of the data as numeric value associated to a unit of measure.
-Spatial resolution refers to the level of detail of the data set.
+- **`Spatial resolution`** The Spatial resolution element describes the level of spatial detail in a dataset.
+It can refer to how close together observations are made (e.g., pixel size in raster data or minimum mapping unit in vector data).
 It shall be expressed as a set of zero to many resolution distances (typically for gridded data and imagery-derived products) or equivalent scales (typically for maps or map-derived products).
 An equivalent scale is generally expressed as an integer value expressing the scale denominator.
 A resolution distance shall be expressed as a numerical value associated with a unit of length.
-  - **`Spatial resolution UOM`** Spatial resolution unit of measure
+  - **`Spatial resolution UOM`** The unit of measure for the spatial resolution distance.
+Common units: "m" for meters, "km" for kilometers, or custom URIs referencing a units catalog.
-  - **`Spatial resolution value`**
-    EXAMPLES:
-    - 50000 (e.g. 1:50000 scale map)
-    - 0.25 (degrees)
+  - **`Spatial resolution value`** This is the numerical value of the resolution, usually representing the smallest distance that can be reliably distinguished in the dataset.
+For example: a raster dataset with 30-meter resolution would have a spatial resolution value of 30.
   NOTES:
     - For services, it is not possible to express the restriction of a service concerning the spatial resolution in the current version of ISO 19119.
 While the problem is addressed by the standardization community, spatial resolution restrictions for services shall be expressed in the Abstract.
     - When two equivalent scales or two ground sample distances are expressed, the spatial resolution is an interval bounded by these two values.